 During annual enrollment, you choose the vision coverage you need for your family.
 You may select vision coverage, or you may choose No Coverage.
 Vision coverage is offered through Vision Service Plan (VSP).
-An enhanced basic plan is being offered for 2009.
-In addition, a plus plan is offered to provide 100% coverage for the higher cost lenses, e.g. progressive lenses, polycarbonate lenses, scratch resistant and anti-reflection.
+An enhanced Basic Plan is being offered for 2009.
+In addition, a Plus Plan is offered to provide 100% coverage for the higher cost lenses, e.g. progressive lenses, polycarbonate lenses, scratch resistant and anti-reflection.
 Patriot is cost sharing the premiums with you for this benefit.
+There are no ID cards for this benefit.